 Peter provided a detailed recollection of the flight and crash.
 He was particularly amused by the Irish Army recording that he was not injured; he had been badly cut during the crash.
 Peter's story is at the bottom of this page, click here to view it or scroll down.
-After serving with Ferry Command up to January 1944, Peter was posted to the RAF in England and at the time of the Normandy landings, he was serving with 512 Squadron of Transport Command.
-He flew into France on the night of June 5th, 1944, his crew dropping 17 paratroopers near Ouistreham.
+After serving with Ferry Command up to January 1944, Peter was posted to the RAF in England and appears in the Operations Record Book of 512 Squadron, Transport Command on the 18 February 1944, a unit which was flyign the Douglas Skytrain transport.
+At the time of the Normandy landings he had been flying three months of airborne exercises across the UK.
+He flew into France on the night of June 5th, 1944 under Harold Chatfield, his crew dropping 17 paratroopers near Ouistreham.
 Four months later he was in the air over Holland in support of the attack on the bridge at Arnhem.
 Following the German capitulation he was transferred to 48 Squadron and served in Burma and Malaya before being demobilized in September 1946.
 At the age of 90 he still resides in Ottawa, Canada.

 The pilot, Nils Bjørn Rasmussen was laid to rest in the rural cemetery in Kilmurray near Crossmolina on October 27th with military honours.
 His headstone is a Norwegian War Grave pattern headstone.
 Pedar Rasmussen from Risør in Norway is a relative of Nils.
 He remembers Nils visiting his father when he was a young lad.
 Pedar provided the following background on Nils.